-Loss of energy subsidies without adequate preparation will affect all households and all income levels.
-More so, this More so, this disproportionately affects the low and middle-income class as the energy bill is a higher percentage of their income and they generally live in lower quality (hence lower energy efficient, albeit smaller) houses.
+Loss of energy subsidies without adequate preparation will affect all households for all income levels.
+This does, however, disproportionately affect the low and middle-income class of the population as the energy bill is a higher percentage of their income and they generally live in lower quality (hence lower energy efficient, albeit smaller) houses.

-Additionally, unstable energy security reduces policy options to confront aggressive petrol driven countries leading to increased or prolonged conflict conflict.
+Unstable energy security reduces policy options to confront aggressive petrol driven countries leading to increased or prolonged conflict.